MicrosoftDocs/learn/learn-pr/languages/python-install-vscode/includes/6-exercise-write-execute-first-script.md

 It's likely that you'll see one or more pop-up messages appear in the lower right-hand corner of Visual Studio Code.

-### Step 7 - Initiate the pylint installation from the pop up
+### Step 7 - Initiate the pylint installation from the pop-up

-In this step, we'll focus on the pop up with the message "Linter pylint is not installed".
+In this step, we'll focus on the pop-up with the message "Linter pylint is not installed".

 > [!NOTE]
 > Installing pylint is optional.
 If you have a specific reason to not install it, use the `x` icon to close the pop-up message.

-To install pylint click **Install**.
+To install pylint, click **Install**.
 Visual Studio Code's terminal window will open below your code file.
 A command-line utility named **pip** is used to install pylint.

 ::: zone pivot="linux"